 VX has continued to be popular in schools in the UK and is now being adopted by universities, colleges, youth organisations Street Games, the military and Primary Care Trusts.
 It now has a foothold in 25 countries of which 15 have National Governing Bodies (NGBs).

 VX is a totally gender-neutral sport.
 Males and females play on a totally equal footing in all disciplines and at all levels.
 It is also accessible to players of all abilities.
 It is not an adaptation of any single sport however there are elements of several sports including dodgeball, lacrosse, basque pelota and hockey.

-Paul Hildreth one of the founders and the National Coach of team GB came in and worked with year 5 to introduce the game.
-The school has managed to borrow some VX sticks and so this has become the focus of the games sessions for the spring term.
+Paul Hildreth one of the founders and the National Coach of team GB came in and worked with year 4 to introduce the game as part of their games sessions.
+The school has used some of the Sports Premium money to purchase sticks and so this has become one of the clubs offered after school.